In This Article

 Results can vary, but according to Jones, they should last for a significant amount of time: "Results can be sustained for up to five, 10, or even 20 years.
 However, a multitude of factors will affect longevity, such as skincare, aging, weight fluctuations, diet, heredity, and sun exposure."

 Walden agrees: "This answer will vary from patient to patient.
-Some factors that lead into surgical result longevity are genetics, skin tone, environmental factors, etc. Typical results can last 10 to 15 years."
+Some factors that lead to surgical result longevity are genetics, skin tone, environmental factors, etc. Typical results can last 10 to 15 years."

 According to David Shafer, MD, FACS, more and more patients are coming in and requesting options for a less-than-perky butt.
 He tells us, "Whether, from genetics, weight loss, or aging, the buttocks can start to sag and look deflated.
 Buttocks rejuvenation procedures included a surgical butt-lift or the popular Brazilian butt-lift.
 With a traditional buttocks lift, an incision is made above the buttocks, and the skin is lifted."

 Apparently, that's a no. Melissa Doft, MD, tells us, "When a patient truly has extra skin, a loose neck, or jowls, fillers and ultherapy will not resolve the problem.
 Only a face-lift can remove excess skin, tightening a neck and repositioning your jowls.
 Fillers are great to add volume to cheeks and nasolabial folds.
 Ultherapy is best for a patient who wants to tighten their skin but who does not have extra skin."

 However, sometimes you can combine fillers with a surgical procedure that will remove loose skin.
 Shafer adds, "There is only so much that fillers can do, and many patients are good candidates for face-lift (surgical removal of loose skin) to achieve the best result.
 In many cases, I suggest a combination of surgery and fillers, which has the benefit of tightening the loose skin with surgery and adding volume and contour with fillers.
 This combination results in a very natural and refreshed appearance."